ucs-compute-solutions/FlexPod-Intersight-Workflow/Remove NAS Datastore Using NetApp Smart Volume/RemoveNASDatastoreUsingNetAppSmartVolume.md

 ## Workflow description and tasks

-The Remove NAS Datastore Using NetApp Smart Volume workflow removes a NAS datastore and the underlying storage volume using the Remove NetApp NAS Smart Volume task.
-When a datastore is removed from a host, it is destroyed and will disappear from all hosts that have access to it.
-If a cluster name is provided, the datastore is removed from all hosts in the cluster.
+The Remove NAS Datastore Using NetApp Smart Volume workflow removes a NAS datastore from all hosts in the cluster.
+The underlying storage volume is removed using the Remove NetApp NAS Smart Volume task.

 ![](../images/RemoveNASDatastoreUsingNetAppSmartVolume/4b6d05d1bc4c0468c2f1bde9c98a4576db0af9d6.png)